liangchua/liangchua/README.md

 - 🤔 I’m looking for help with finding job opportunities as a machine learning engineer, data scientist or data analyst.
 I'm open to any advice or suggestions on how to improve my resume, portfolio, or technical skills.

+- 💬 Ask me about my experience working with machine learning algorithms, my approach to problem-solving in the field, or any questions you may have about my projects.

 &nbsp;

 # GITHUB STATS